 |Air vent||£100||The air vent is needed to release air from headers and drums while preventing them from imploding as they raise the steam level.|

-|Water Pump||£211||This pumps hot water from the boiler around the radiators and back to the boiler again.
-The boiler heats the water and the boiler circulates the water again.|
+|Water Pump||£211||This pumps hot water from the boiler to the radiators and back to the boiler again.|

 |Pressure Relief Valve||£100||The PRV is a type of safety valve.
-It’s used to control or limit the pressure in your boiler and avoid a build-up of pressure that might otherwise cause a boiler breakdown or even a fire.|
+It’s used to control or limit the pressure in your boiler and avoid a build-up of pressure that might otherwise cause a boiler breakdown - or even a fire.|

-|Thermostat Control||£105||A thermostat control regulates your boiler’s temperature.
-If the in your home starts to drop, the thermostat switches the heating on to warm it up again.|
+|Thermostat Control||£105||Your thermostat control regulates the boiler’s temperature.
+If the temperature in your home starts to drop, the thermostat switches the heating on to warm it up again.|

 |Diverter Valve||£190||The diverter valve provides heating to the radiators or to your water supply as it opens and closes.
 It ensures you get hot water before a warm room.
-So if you turn your heating on, and then a hot tap, it will heat up the water to the tap first.|
+If you turn your heating on, and then a hot tap, it will heat up the water to the tap first.|

 |Gas Valve||£220||The gas valve controls the flow of gas to the pilot light.
 The boiler is ignited by the spark generator and the gas supply continues to flow until the flow sensor has reached the desired temperature.|